The Churches at Ephesus, Smyrna, Pergamum and Thyatira (Revelation 2)

 For the Christian, the “new name” would have great spiritual significance.
 Christ will give the member a new status.
 He will be resurrected into the kingdom of God – with a new existence and unparalleled glory (Romans 8:18-21).
 The idea of newness in the “new name” is another theme in Revelation.
 We have a new Jerusalem (3:12; 21:2); a new heaven and earth (21:1); a new song (5:9; 14:3).
 And God says at the book’s end, “I am making everything new!”
 (21:5).

 Thyatira: the faithful and persevering church

-The person pictured as speaking to the church in this letter unequivocally identified himself as the Son of God (2:18).
-While this title is implied elsewhere in the book, it is only used here.
-As well, two closely allied titles from John’s vision in chapter 1 began the letter – the figure’s blazing eyes and feet that appear as burnished bronze (1:14-15).
+The person pictured as speaking to the church in this letter identified himself as the Son of God (2:18).
+While this title is implied elsewhere in the book, it is used only here.
+Two closely allied titles from John’s vision in chapter 1 began the letter – the figure’s blazing eyes and feet that appear as burnished bronze (1:14-15).

 Christ praised the church for its love, faith, service and perseverance.
 The range of praise regarding Thyatira’s spiritual status was perhaps the widest given to any of the seven churches.
 It was the only church that is said to have improved its spiritual condition (2:19).

 However, the church did need admonishment on one vital issue.
 The church had tolerated the teachings of a false prophetess.
 She is introduced only by a metaphorical name – Jezebel.
 Her teaching is defined in the same way as the teaching of Balaam in the church at Pergamum (2:14).
 Jezebel, says Christ, “Misleads my servants into sexual immorality and the eating of food sacrificed to idols” (2:20).
 A parallel to the evil queen of Ahab was intended (1 Kings 16:29; 2 Kings 9:30).
 Both the original Jezebel and this unidentified prophetess threatened to destroy the true worship of God among his people.